 Gone was the Cowardian disparity between elocution and vulgarity, between high class and mean instincts.
 Rather than being vocal acrobats in a Wildean vein, the graduates of this School were crass, brazen, and dangerous mudslingers.
 Only Joseph Surface was given the slick treatment in voice and appearance, a suitable gloss to reflect his falsehood.
-What might an American radio production do with such caricatures, I wondered, and went in pursuit of more Scandal on the air
+What might an American radio production do with such caricatures, I wondered, and went in pursuit of more Scandal on the air.

 When aiming at respectability, US radio of the 1930s and 1940s not infrequently availed itself of British drama.
 Soap operas were for the kitchen—but Shakespeare and Pinero were for the parlor.
 As I put it in Etherized Victorians, my doctoral study on so-called old-time radio, Sir Benjamin Backbite’s remark about Mrs. Evergreen is an apt comment on US radio drama, a novel form of production that often exhausted itself in re-productions.”

-In radio, the trunk (the smart console) was modern, but the head, the boardroom of executives in charge of programming, was decidedly “antique” when it came to defining wholesome or commercially viable entertainment.
+In radio, the trunk (the smart console) was modern, but the head, the boardroom of executives in charge of programming, was decidedly “antique,” that is, backward-looking rather than avant-garde when it came to defining wholesome or commercially viable entertainment.
 To be sure, in the case of Pre-Victorian plays like Sheridan’s Scandal, mending the statue might have required some whitewash to tone down its display of adultery and cover up its hints of abortion.